longkf/DGCRL/README.md

 The experiments in the paper use two datasets:

 1. **DREAM5 Dataset**
-   The DREAM5 dataset is a well-known benchmark used in gene regulatory network inference.
-You can download the dataset from the following link:
+   The DREAM5 dataset is a well-known benchmark used for gene regulatory network inference and can be downloaded from the following link:
    [DREAM5 Dataset](https://www.synapse.org/Synapse:syn2787209/wiki/70349)

 2. **Single-cell Gene Expression Dataset**
-   This dataset is derived from single-cell RNA-seq experiments.
-You can download the dataset from the **GENELink** repository:
+   This dataset is derived from single-cell RNA-seq experiments and can be downloaded from the **GENELink** repository:
    [Single-cell Gene Expression Dataset](https://github.com/zpliulab/GENELink)

 ## Usage